 1. What is A Level English Literature?

 Both H1 and H2 English Literature papers are similar in terms of rigour.
 However, H2 students are required to make comparisons across texts.
-H2 students will also sit for the additional topic paper, Paper 3: The Mind and Self, in addition to Paper 1: Reading Literature.
+H2 students will also sit for the additional topic paper, Paper 2: Reading Literature featuring the English Romantic Period (1785–1832), in addition to Paper 1: Reading Literature.
 Texts are usually chosen such that students are exposed to a range of literary texts and genres.

 H1 students will take only one paper.